Shipping Marijuana and THC Oil: The rules explained by South Florida drug defense attorney

 As with most situations, cops will lie to scare a suspect into confessing to a crime.
 Police officers can show you a subpoena saying that they will show up at your house or work, scaring your family and coworkers.

 First Rule: Do not say or admit anything to the cops, no matter what they say.
 This is commonly called invoking your right against self-incrimination under the 5th Amendment of the U.S. Constitution.
-Some people call it “pleading the 5th.”
+Some people call it “pleading the 5th,” and they are also commonly called Miranda Rights.
 However you say it, the most important thing is to shut up and protect yourself.
 The police are not your friends.
+You have the right to remain silent, and you have the right to an attorney.